rogeriotaques/vue-hotkeys-rt/readme.md

 ```

-## Handling pressed keyboard shortcuts
+## Handling the keyboard shortcuts

-Vue Hotkeys emits the `triggered` event always a shortcut is pressed.
+Vue Hotkeys emits the `triggered` event always a shortcut is used.
 So, everything you need to do is define a handler that will take an action depending on the pressed keys.

+Vue Hotkeys assume that a shortcut is a combination of CMD+`Key`.

+E.g:

 ```vue
 <template >